Preface to Hilborn's Guide to Old Southampton

 Begin your journey into the past at the foot of High Street, where a giant Canadian flag snaps in the breeze, and choose one of three directions, each equally enticing (see High Street).
 Whatever street you end up on, consult a building's address in the Guide and discover the history hidden inside.

-The Guide covers 170 historic buildings (115 have plaques), plus noted places like Chantry Island, Pioneer Park and Fairy Lake.
+The Guide covers 180 historic buildings (115 have plaques) and 32 interpretive and bronze plaques, plus noted places like Chantry Island, Pioneer Park and Fairy Lake.

 HIGHLIGHTS